Koushalkumar15/fundamentals/oop/notes/04-solid-01.md

 ### When to use abstract classes and interfaces?
 * If multiple classes have common functionalities, we would like to use inheritance to avoid code duplication and also have fixed contracts so that the subclasses are forced to implement the common functionalities.
-* If the common classes have common attributes, consider using abstract classes since they can have instance variables.
+* If the **common classes have common attributes**, consider using **abstract classes** since they can have instance variables.
-* If the common classes have common methods, consider using interfaces since they can have only abstract methods.
+* If the **common classes have common methods**, consider using **interfaces** since they can have only abstract methods.
 However, the implementation of the methods can be different in the subclasses.
 Interfaces are also useful when we want to have multiple inheritance.

 ### Fixing OCP violation in the `Bird` class

 Now that we have learnt about abstract classes and interfaces, let us fix the SRP and OCP violation in the `Bird` class.
-In order to fix the SRP violations, we would consider having a parent class `Bird` and child classes `Eagle`, `Penguin`, and `Parrot`.
+In order to **fix the SRP violations**, we would consider **having a parent class `Bird` and child classes** `Eagle`, `Penguin`, and `Parrot`.
 Since, different birds have the same attributes and behaviours, we would want to use classes.
-An instance of the `Bird` class does not make sense, hence we would use an abstract class.
+An instance of the `Bird` class does not make sense, hence we would **use an abstract class**.
 We can't use an interface since we would want to have instance variables.
-We would also want to have a fixed contract for the subclasses to implement the common functionalities.
+We would also **want to have a fixed contract for the subclasses** to implement the common functionalities hence open for extension but closed for any modification with the legacy bird code **(i.e. OCP violation fixed)**.
 Hence, we would use an abstract class.
 Now, our `Bird` class would look like this.

 ```mermaid